makersacademy/airport_challenge/kd_approach.md

 - Airport takes a plane from the list of planes at the airport and provides instruction for it to take off
 - Airport checks that plane is no longer in the list of planes
 - Airport provides a confirmation message that plane is no longer in airport list

+##### TEST CASE(S)

+1. Airport has a `take_off` method
+2. Airport sends message to a plane from list of planes to `take_off`
+3. Checks that plane object is no longer in list of planes
+4. Test that message is given when plane no longer in airport list
+5. Airport cannot instruct plane to `take_off` in scenario that list of planes is empty because there are no planes

 ```
 As an air traffic controller